Community Partner Clearinghouse

 Contact: Julie T. Martin | firstname.lastname@example.org | P.O.
 Box 846, Brunswick, GA 31521

 SouthEast Adventure Outfitters has been serving coastal Georgia since 1994-based on St. Simons Island and in Brunswick.
 Pioneering nearly every trip they offer, SouthEast Adventures has been integral in promoting and enhancing exploration throughout the Golden Isles of Georgia.
 SouthEast Adventure offers daily kayak tours, nature boat cruises, kayak and powerboat fishing, and stand up paddleboards.
+Retail store carries Kavu, Columbia, Hydroflask and other companies the students might like to know about.

 Contact: Michael Gowen | firstname.lastname@example.org | (912) 638-6732| 313 Mallery St, St Simons Island, GA 31522